mthuurne/retroasm/docs/instruction-set.rst

    %111    . m         .  sf

 In the above example, the placeholder ``C`` represents the match made in the ``cond2`` mode table.
-Let's say that the third entry in ``cond2`` was the one matched.
-In the first entry of ``cond3``\ , the ``C`` in the second column reproduces the matched mnemonic ``nc`` as-is, while the ``C`` in the third column reproduces the semantic expression ``!cf`` as-is.
+Let's say that the third row in ``cond2`` was the one matched.
+In the first row of ``cond3``\ , the ``C`` in the second column reproduces the matched mnemonic ``nc`` as-is, while the ``C`` in the third column reproduces the semantic expression ``!cf`` as-is.
 In the first column, ``C`` matches the encoding ``%10`` which is concatenated to a fixed bit of 0 to form the 3-bit encoding ``%010``.

-In instruction sets with variable instruction lengths, some mode entries can have more than one encoding item.
-A placeholder in the encoding field represents the first encoding item of the matched mode entry.
+In instruction sets with variable instruction lengths, some mode rows can have more than one encoding item.
+A placeholder in the encoding field represents the first encoding item of the matched row.
 Any unclaimed additional encoding elements are included by adding ``@`` as a suffix to the placeholder.
 The following theoretical example shows various ways of including encoding elements from one mode into another:

 .. code-block::